Fresh Scottish Fish Salmon

-Fresh Scottish salmon or Scottish wild salmon are on protected geographical indications and protected designation of origin.
+Fresh Scottish salmon are on protected geographical indications and protected designation of origin.
 It is protected under the salmon net fishing association of Scotland and independent netsmen.

-Fresh Scottish wild salmon are bright silver with a dark blue back and firm with scale intact.
+Fresh Scottish salmon are bright silver with a dark blue back and firm with scale intact.
 The flesh is firm and deep pink.
-Fresh Scottish or Scottish wild salmon have a very fresh fish smell and are in excellent condition through out the season, during those time they are moist and full of taste.
-Scottish wild salmon is distinguishable from other salmon types of salmon, as it has perfect markings, no distortion to its tail, fins or head.
-Scottish wild salmon has good muscle tone and they are firm in texture as a result of the distance travelled by the fish.
+Fresh Scottish salmon have a very fresh fish smell and are in excellent condition through out the season, during those time they are moist and full of taste.
+Scottish salmon is distinguishable from other salmon types of salmon, as it has perfect markings, no distortion to its tail, fins or head.
+Scottish salmon has good muscle tone and they are firm in texture as a result of the distance traveled by the fish.

 Nutritional facts on salmon

 Salmon is an excellent source of vitamin b twelve, vitamin D, selenium.
 It is a good source of niacin, omega three fatty acids, protein, phosphorous and B six.
 Salmon is also a great source of choline, pantothenic acid, biotin and potassium.

 - Vitamin B twelve: vitamin B twelve is a water soluble vitamin that keeps a human body nerves and red blood cells healthy.
 Vitamin B twelve is responsible for the smooth function of several critical body processes.

 - Niacin : Niacin also known as vitamin B thirteen, which lowers cardiovascular disease risks.
 Apart from helping in the balance of cholesterol levels and triglycerides (triglycerides are an ester formed from glycerol and three fatty acids).